ome/omero-documentation/omero/sysadmins/unix/server-centos7-ice36.rst

     OMERO.server/bin/omero admin start

-In addition a `systemd.service` script is available should you wish to start OMERO automatically.
+In addition :download:`omero-systemd.service <walkthrough/omero-systemd.service>`

-| :download:`omero-systemd.service <walkthrough/omero-systemd.service>`
+is available should you wish to start OMERO automatically.

 Securing OMERO